cadebrown/old.cade.site/_drafts/2021-09-28-diy-regex-engine.md

 ![comment block](/files/diy-regex-engine.webp)

-so, it's a little different than normal regex syntax, but in my opinion more straightforward. also, the double-star (`**`) operator that repeats a specific number of time that can be any within a set is something I've not seen... it could be useful for searching for specific depth of functions (for example, `^\t**{1,2,5}func` would look for functions defined at those indentation levels)
+so, it's a little different than normal regex syntax, but in my opinion more straightforward. also, the double-star (`**`) operator that repeats a specific number of time that can be any within a set is something i've not seen... it could be useful for searching for specific depth of functions (for example, `^\t**{1,2,5}func` would look for functions defined at those indentation levels)

 the basic parsing algorithm uses a single expandable list of NFA states, which have edges to other NFA states, or a special value (-1 means no edge, -2 means edge into 'accept' state). the NFA is then simulated by input file data, and when a match is encountered, the line is printed out (like `grep`). just compile [the code, `mg.c`](https://gist.github.com/CadeBrown/a949ed37fe15022c101cfe92f7abc72f) and run it yourself: